What Is Commercial General Liability?

 man in suit leaning over desk filling out paperwork

-While every third-party partnership carries inherent risks, ensuring all involved have the appropriate commercial general liability (CGL) policies and endorsements helps mitigate liabilities and maintain compliance
+While every third-party partnership carries inherent risks, ensuring all parties involved have the appropriate commercial general liability (CGL) policies and endorsements helps mitigate liabilities and maintain compliance.

 CGL policies provide coverage in the event of any non-professional negligence resulting in bodily harm, property damage, and other workplace injuries.